Purchasing and accounts payable

 Ensure your vendor has been approved before contracting them to provide goods or services.
 Failure to do so could result in significant delays in payment.
 Suppliers of services must meet the independent contractor assessment criteria.

-To request a new vendor be added to the system or to update an existing vendor's details, please contact Procurement.
+To request a new vendor be added to the system or to update an existing vendor's details, please contact the Finance Hub.

 What number should I quote to vendors - the requisition number or the purchase order number?